Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

     refine boneless rigidbody checks & warnings
     automatically fix edging on default hidden materials with "show" morphs weight cleanup: also normalize normals, including 0,0,0 "invalid" normals

+    v4.06:
+    new: morph_hide
+    new: morph_invert
+    new: morph_scale
+    modified "prune invalid faces" to also detect & remove duplicate faces within material units more words in translation dictionary
+    disable translation of model comments since the model info popup in MMD can display JP characters just fine slight changes to printouts in most scripts